OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 1. Ensure that the data provided is a valid domain name.
 2. Ensure that the domain name provided belong to the one of the domain name of the identified and trusted applications (the whitelisting come to action here).

-Like for IP address, the first validation can be performed using one of this libraries depending on your technologies (libray option is proposed here in order to delegate the managing of the domain name format and leverage battle tested validation function), proposed functions do not perform any DNS resolution query:
+Like for IP address, the first validation can be performed using one of this libraries depending on your technologies (library option is proposed here in order to delegate the managing of the domain name format and leverage battle tested validation function), proposed functions do not perform any DNS resolution query:

 * **JAVA:** Method [DomainValidator.isValid](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/DomainValidator.html#isValid(java.lang.String)) from the [Apache Commons Validator](http://commons.apache.org/proper/commons-validator/) library.
 * **.NET**: Method [Uri.CheckHostName](https://docs.microsoft.com/en-us/dotnet/api/system.uri.checkhostname?view=netframework-4.8) from the SDK.
 * **JavaScript**: Library [is-valid-domain](https://www.npmjs.com/package/is-valid-domain).
 * **Python**: Module [validators.domain](https://validators.readthedocs.io/en/latest/#module-validators.domain).
-* **Ruby**: TODO:
+* **Ruby**: **FIXME: Find a Gem**.

 Once you are sure that the value is a valid domain name then you can perform the second validation.
 As we are, here, in a context where whitelist is possible then we can apply this approach: